 The ordinary General Meeting of shareholders held on 19 April 2016 re-elected the firm of Authorized Public Accountants PricewaterhouseCoopers Oy as the company auditor, with Petter Lindeman, Authorized Public Accountant, as the principal auditor.

-Savosolar complies with the Guidelines for Insiders by the Nasdaq Helsinki Ltd. that have come into force on 3 July 2016.
-Savo-Solar Plc’s own Insider Instructions include a summary on company-specific principles as well as the Nasdaq instructions, and these documents shall be considered together as Savo-Solar Plc’s Insider Instructions.
+Savosolar complies with the Guidelines for Insiders by the Nasdaq Helsinki Ltd. at any given time in force.
+Savosolar Plc’s own Insider Instructions include a summary on company-specific principles as well as the Nasdaq instructions, and these documents shall be considered together as Savosolar Plc’s Insider Instructions.

 Because a public register of insiders and their holdings no longer is required, the information concerning holdings of shares is not updated regularly.
 The table on this page is showing the status as per December 2017.
 Today, the changes in holdings of insiders and their related parties will be disclosed in company announcements in line with the Market Abuse Regulation (MAR).